hvma411/CosmoCode/README.md

 * [Run it](#run-it)

 ### Project info:
 CosmoCode is my portfolio website.
-Front-end is created with React, SCSS, Redxu and it uses Firebase as hosting.
-There is also back-end part created with Python (Flask) and hosted on Heroku - it is only email sending.
+Front-end is created with React, SCSS, Redxu.
+There is also back-end part created with NodeJS (Express).
 It is second, better version (you can find not finished previous version in my repositories).

 ### Technologies:
 - Front-end:
   * React
   * CSS (Scss)
   * Redux
-- Back-end: (contact form email sending)
+- Back-end:
-  * Python
+  * NodeJS
-  * Flask
+  * Express

 ### Run it:
 * clone repo to your machine